ai-cfia/ailab-datastore/doc/datastore.md

 - A User can verify the result of a picture that went through the pipeline and the changes are saved for training.

-- A User can verify an inference by confirming the positive result, or entering the right value.